 I can’t begin to imagine their terror and their pain, but I did have a clear sense that day that things here had not always been so civilised and suburban.

 In general, while it was good to see these places associated with my father, this visit to Germany was always going to be emotionally more troubling than my initial visit to Poland.
 I was glad I’d not attempted this one first.

 In present-day Poland (in areas that were then Germany), my family had had some kind of a life still – albeit in later years under the all-too-necessary protection afforded by the Geneva Convention on Minority Rights.
 And in somewhere like Pleß, where my father was born, I knew the family had had a decent life, which held good memories.
 There, they led ordinary lives as relatively ordinary German citizens, at least for a time.
-By the time my father was in Frankfurt from 1936, however, things were already terrible for German Jews: food was hard to come by, clothes were second-hand, their homes were increasingly under threat, and the ‘fines’/taxes on Jews, simply to be allowed to live, were rising.
-Fear and need would have stalked their everyday lives.
+By the time my father was in Frankfurt from 1936, however, things were already terrible for German Jews: food was hard to come by, houses were cold, clothes were second-hand, homes were increasingly under threat, and the ‘fines’/taxes on Jews were rising.
+Fear and need would have stalked everyday lives.

 Mundanely, Düsseldorf station didn’t help my sense of unease.
-From a tourist perspective, the area around the station felt threatening and unpleasant when I first arrived.
 Actually, once I was more used to the city, I got used to this area too, and it seemed ok.
 I was now travelling on my own, and probably spooked more easily, but I nearly gave up on Germany and came home again that first evening.